Information Governance - Definitions and Glossary

 An incident which results in personal or sensitive data being lost, altered or viewed by unauthorised individuals.

-A person, public authority or agency or any other body who decides how data is going to be processed and the reason why it needs to be processed.
-This might be alone or jointly.
+A person or organisation who decides how data is going to be used and the reason why it needs to be.
+Care providers are data controllers.

 This is a significant update to data protection legislation in the UK.
 It aligns us with GDPR and should be read alongside it.